MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 - [Introduction and Background](#2-introduction-and-background)
   - Project Goal and Why we care
   - Related work
-  - Outline of approach and rationale (high level)
+  - Outline of approach and rationale
   - Contributions or novel characteristics of project
 - [Data Collection and Description](#3-data-collection-and-description)
   - Source